Road sign shapes and colors

 Inverted triangle Red and white Regulatory Yield right of way Yield sign

-Circle or slash Red symbol Regulatory Do not enter, turn, or pass Do Not Enter, No U-turn, Wrong Way
+Circle or slash Red symbol Regulatory Do not enter, turn, or pass Do Not Enter, Wrong Way, No U-turn, No Right Turn

-White rectangle White and black Regulatory Follow the posted rule Speed Limit, One Way, Lane Use
+White rectangle White and black Regulatory Follow the posted rule Speed Limit, One Way, Keep Right, No Turn on Red

 Diamond Yellow Warning Slow and scan ahead Merge, Lane Ends, Slippery Road